Current F-1 Students: Employment

 Finding and Applying for On-Campus Jobs

-Click here to look for positions posted as hourly student employment.
+To find positions posted as hourly student employment, visit the Ohio University Jobs site.
 Alternatively you can call, email, or stop in to the departments you are interested in working for and ask if they are currently seeking student employees.
 F-1 students are not eligible for Federal Work Study (FWS) positions.

 If you are considering an unpaid internship, please read the section below on Unpaid Employment.